yashmadan123/MCW-Migrating-SQL-databases-to-Azure/README.md

 ### Workshop

-In this workshop, you will learn how to develop a plan for migrating on-premises VMs and SQL Server 2008 R2 databases into a combination of IaaS and PaaS services in Azure.
-You will perform assessments to reveal any feature parity and compatibility issues between the customer's SQL Server 2008 R2 databases and the managed database offerings in Azure.
-You will then design a solution for migrating their existing on-premises services, including VMs and databases, into Azure, with minimal or no down-time.
-Finally, you will demonstrate some of the advanced SQL features available in Azure to improve security and performance in the customer's applications.
+In this workshop, you learn how to develop a plan for migrating on-premises VMs and SQL Server 2008 R2 databases into a combination of IaaS and PaaS services in Azure.
+You perform assessments to reveal any feature parity and compatibility issues between the customer's SQL Server 2008 R2 databases and the managed database offerings in Azure.
+You then design a solution for migrating their existing on-premises services, including VMs and databases, into Azure, with minimal or no down-time.
+Finally, you demonstrate some of the advanced SQL features available in Azure to improve security and performance in the customer's applications.

 At the end of this workshop, you will be better able to design and implement a cloud migration solution for business-critical applications and databases.

 ### Whiteboard design session

-In this whiteboard design session, you will work in a group to develop a plan for migrating on-premises VMs and SQL Server 2008 R2 databases into a combination of IaaS and PaaS services in Azure.
-You will provide guidance on performing assessments to reveal any feature parity and compatibility issues between the customer's SQL Server 2008 R2 databases and the managed database offerings in Azure.
-You will then design a solution for migrating their on-premises services, including VMs and databases, into Azure, with minimal or no down-time.
-Finally, you will provide guidance on how to enable some of the advanced SQL features available in Azure to improve security and performance in the customer's applications.
+In this whiteboard design session, you work in a group to develop a plan for migrating on-premises VMs and SQL Server 2008 R2 databases into a combination of IaaS and PaaS services in Azure.
+You provide guidance on performing assessments to reveal any feature parity and compatibility issues between the customer's SQL Server 2008 R2 databases and the managed database offerings in Azure.
+You then design a solution for migrating their on-premises services, including VMs and databases, into Azure, with minimal or no down-time.
+Finally, you provide guidance on how to enable some of the advanced SQL features available in Azure to improve security and performance in the customer's applications.

 At the end of this whiteboard design session, you will be better able to design a cloud migration solution for business-critical applications and databases.

 ### Hands-on lab

-In this hands-on lab, you will implement a proof-of-concept (PoC) for migrating an on-premises SQL Server 2008 R2 database into Azure SQL Database Managed Instance (SQL MI).
-You will perform assessments to reveal any feature parity and compatibility issues between the on-premises SQL Server 2008 R2 database and the managed database offerings in Azure.
-You will then migrate the customer's on-premises gamer information web application and database into Azure, with minimal to no down-time.
-Finally, you will enable some of the advanced SQL features available in SQL MI to improve security and performance in the customer's application.
+In this hands-on lab, you implement a proof-of-concept (PoC) for migrating an on-premises SQL Server 2008 R2 database into Azure SQL Database Managed Instance (SQL MI).
+You perform assessments to reveal any feature parity and compatibility issues between the on-premises SQL Server 2008 R2 database and the managed database offerings in Azure.
+You then migrate the customer's on-premises gamer information web application and database into Azure, with minimal to no down-time.
+Finally, you enable some of the advanced SQL features available in SQL MI to improve security and performance in the customer's application.

 At the end of this hands-on lab, you will be better able to implement a cloud migration solution for business-critical applications and databases.